The Legend of Cool "Disco" Dan: Synopsis

 The Legend of Cool "Disco" Dan examines the life of mythical graffiti artist Cool "Disco" Dan, while juxtaposing his life against many of the historical events from the 1970s and 1980s that shaped the culture of Washington, D.C.
 Cool "Disco" Dan (real name Danny Hogg) was born on December 31, 1969, on the very last day of the 1960s.
 It was a revolutionary decade that saw the rise of Civil Rights Movement, the assassination of prominent political figures, and the Vietnam War.
-During this time period, D.C. was experiencing race riots in the aftermath of Martin Luther King Jr.'s assassination, heightened racial tensions and white flight, and blacks from southern and northern states relocating to D.C. in search of better economic opportunities during the Great Migration.
+During this period, D.C. was experiencing race riots in the aftermath of Martin Luther King Jr.'s assassination, heightened racial tensions and white flight, and blacks from southern and northern states relocating to D.C. in search of better economic opportunities during the Great Migration.
 This eventually transformed the city's demographics into a largely majority black city and introduced the label "Chocolate City".
 Additionally, it marked the beginning shift in local politics, and the beginning of home-grown music and musical acts (particularly go-go music and culture) all of which influenced Cool "Disco" Dan's graffiti.

 Beginning in the 1970s, Hogg adapted the nickname "Disco Dan" after being inspired by an episode of What's Happening!!
 He was also fascinated with the murals in the opening credits of Good Times, along with the cover art of many funk albums.
 He taught himself to draw and eventually was able to completely duplicate the vibrant artwork of those albums.
 Also around this time, Marion Barry's political career was on the rise, as he was elected mayor with a platform based on helping the poor, implementing a 'summer jobs programs' for the youth, and helping senior citizens and the cities most vulnerable.
 The development of go-go and harDCore music was also in its early stages.